Your fingernails can say a lot about your health.

 5. Protein

 Nails are primarily made of a fibrous structural protein called keratin.
-This is what gives nails their strength and resilience.
-It also protects your nails from damage or stress.
+This gives nails their strength and resilience, protecting them from damage or stress.

 Interestingly, the keratin you see is dead.
-Nails are formed by dead cells, which your body sheds as new cells push up from underneath.
+Nails form from dead cells that your body sheds as new cells push up from underneath.

-Eating enough protein in your diet is essential for boosting keratin production and thus creating strong nails, whereas low protein intake may cause weaker nails.
+Eating enough protein is essential for boosting keratin production and creating strong nails.
+Low protein intake may cause weaker nails.

-The recommended dietary allowance for protein is 0.36 grams per pound (0.8 grams per kg) of body weight per day.
-This equals approximately 55 grams of protein per day for a 150-lb (68-kg) person.
+The RDA for protein is 0.36 grams per pound (0.8 g/kg) of body weight daily — about 55 grams for a 150-lb (68-kg) person.
+However, the acceptable range allows protein to account for 10–35% of total daily calories.

-Protein can be found in animal foods like meat, poultry, fish, eggs, and dairy and in plant foods such as soy, legumes, beans, lentils, nuts, seeds, and whole grains.
+Protein sources include meat, poultry, fish, eggs, dairy, soy, legumes, beans, lentils, nuts, seeds, and whole grains.

 Summary: Adequate protein intake is needed to produce keratin, which is responsible for keeping your nails strong and resilient.